ferret99gt/GradioMVL/README.md

  - Pick your input and output devices.
  - Adjust the input latency slider according to your system hardware.
-   - Input latency is how frequently audio will be gathered to send to the model.
+   - Input latency is how frequently the model will run.
 300ms is the default.
    - Output latency is determined by your GPU's performance.
 As soon as the model produces audio, it will be output to you.
    - Total round trip will be the input latency + how long your GPU needs to convert audio.
 The conversion timing is output to the console.
    - Testing on a RTX 2070S shows an average model response time of 60-80ms, meaning a 300ms input latency will result in a 360-380ms total latency.
 There may be periodic spikes.